 Figure 5 gives further insight into the moneyness at the time of the exercise.
 The figure presents the average moneyness by the year of exercise.
-Because stock prices, and therefore the moneyness of option grants tend to drift up over time, we also introduce a control sample that captures this drift.
+Because stock prices, and therefore the moneyness of option grants, tend to drift up over time, we also introduce a control sample that captures this drift.
 For the control sample, we use the moneyness for the same options at random dates between vesting and the earlier of maturity or delisting.
-Naturally, the moneyness for the control sample will also be high, because these options are part of the sample and were therefore exercised at some point.
+Naturally, the moneyness for the control sample will also be high because these options are part of the sample and were therefore exercised at some point.
 But we will nonetheless get a better understanding of the moneyness at the time of the exercise versus the moneyness at other times in the life of the options.
+The

-The figure shows that the moneyness is high even for exercises in the first year, with an average of almost two.
+Figure 3.
+Distribution of Exercises from the Grant Date Through Maturity figure shows that the moneyness is high even for exercises in the first year, with an average of almost two.
 The average moneyness tends to increase gradually for subsequent years, except that there is a clear drop in the last year.
 In comparison, the control samples exhibit a more modest rise in the moneyness in the first year after the grant, from 1.0 at the time of the grant to an average of about 1.2 after one year.
 In subsequent years, the average moneyness for the control samples steadily increases, except for between years eight and nine, possibly as a result of many dates for this period coinciding with the economy-wide financial crisis.
-In sum, the graph suggests that a high moneyness is an important determinant of early exercises, but less so for exercises shortly before maturity.
-This is consistent with the notion that option holders are reluctant to exercise options early unless most of the option value can be captured upon exercise (Hall and Murphy, 2002).
+In sum, the figure suggests that a high moneyness is an